Install Interior Door

 Install interior door or Repair interior door

 To Install interior doors is easy provided you have the proper tools and experience in carpentry.
-However for some people it might be tricky, so looking at getting help from somewhere like www.majesticdesigns.co.uk could to be helpful for advice or help.
-It's a lot easier to to watch someone put an interior door in then to do it yourself, although if you're buying a new door should you purchase one from a reputable company like Bowalker Doors they will offer to install it for you should you prefer not to do it yourself.
+However for some people, it might be tricky, so looking at getting help from somewhere like www.majesticdesigns.co.uk could be helpful for advice or help.
+It's a lot easier to watch someone put an interior door in than to do it yourself, although if you're buying a new door should you purchase one from lowes or home depot

-In many cases an older homes where there has been multiple paint jobs over the years, there will probably be a lot of paint on the door casing by the wall and on the jam that has to be freed up before removing it.
-We find that most the time even if it is being freed up the door casings will break.
+In many cases in older homes where there have been multiple paint jobs over the years, there will probably be a lot of paint on the door casing by the wall and on the jam that has to be freed up before removing it.
+We find that most of the time even if it is being freed up the door casings will break.

-Once the door casing as of we take a saws all to cut nails which secures the door casing to the rough opening two by fours.
+Once the door casing is of we take a saws-all to cut nails which secures the door casing to the rough opening two by fours.

-We then remove the door assembly carefully not to scratch or damage the floor or carpet.
+We then remove the door assembly carefully so as not to scratch or damage the floor or carpet.

 You can now proceed in permanently attaching the door casing to the frame opening.

-I use a Japanese saw to cut off the protruding pieces of Shim, allowing to place the door trim on.
+I use Japanese saw to cut off the protruding pieces of Shim, allowing you to place the door trim on.